-The company's management assessed the effectiveness of the company's internal control over financial reporting as of December 31, 2016.
+Our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2017.
 In making this assessment, management used the criteria set forth in the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).